vitorscheifler/boston-airbnb-analysis/README.md

 ## Results

-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the post available [here].

-## Licensing, Authors, Acknowledgements
+## Acknowledgements

-You can find the Licensing for the data and other descriptive information at the Kaggle link available[here](https://www.kaggle.com/airbnb/boston).
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/boston).
 Otherwise, feel free to use the code here as you would like.